 🔼The name Golgotha in the Bible

-Driven by nostalgia and super-hero worship, early Christian relic-hunters scoured Jerusalem's immediate environs in search for a place that looked like a skull, and Jerusalem's lands being quite cavernous, it didn't take them long to find something (conveniently enclosed by a Venusian temple from the time of emperor Hadrian).
-True to form they declared it holy, put a fence around it and began to charge admission.
+Driven by nostalgia and super-hero worship, early Christian relic-hunters scoured Jerusalem's immediate environs in search for a place that looked like a skull, and Jerusalem's lands being quite cavernous, it didn't take them long to find one.
+Quite conveniently, the place they identified as the Skull happened to already be enclosed by a Venusian temple from the time of emperor Hadrian.
+True to form they re-declared it holy, put a fence around it and began to charge admission.

 Slightly more critical Bible critics realized that the ratio between the importance of Golgotha in the gospels and the importance of Golgotha in the rest of ancient writings was thoroughly askew.
 Why would the evangelists emphasize a place that no one else ever mentions?
 They surely were not tour guides pitching an important landmark for us to visit, because if they had been, they would certainly have also told us where that place precisely was.
 They don't.